mynameisariel/katy-youth-hacks-2023-planet365/README.md

 For the best experience, please ensure that you are using a standard monitor or computer screen (landscape rectangular).
 The web app is designed to fit only on landscape computer browsers.
 Please access it through the link https://planet365-katy-youthhacks-2023.web.app.

+## Navigating the Project's Folders

+I have uploaded my whole project directory onto the github repository.
+Due to the immense size of the project, it may be difficult to understand the different components.
+The majority of the folders and files are ones that are provided by the Flutter framework by default when creating a new project.

+The files that I mainly edited are located in the "lib" folder.
+I also added the "images" folder and edited the "pubspec.yaml" file.
+The folders other than this are generated to run the Flutter project, as well as to launch the web app on Firebase.

 ## How I built it

 Planet365 was built with the [Flutter](https://flutter.dev/?gclid=CjwKCAjw8ZKmBhArEiwAspcJ7jwlAdEnxVp5-90ODMhUwawUXVW9voYbsZU03B1jkuA5hy-L7oBsJRoChZUQAvD_BwE&gclsrc=aw.ds) framework.
 It was launched using [Firebase](https://firebase.google.com/?gad=1&gclid=CjwKCAjw8ZKmBhArEiwAspcJ7sh9y9FZvyDRZqst6ZYj2FhXlrtzS_Jzt4dkYO7LOrbPdY0Jtbfp3RoCXhgQAvD_BwE&gclsrc=aw.ds).
 The IDE that I used to develop it is [Visual Studio Code](https://code.visualstudio.com/).